 McDonald’s generic strategy determines its basic approach to developing its business and competitive advantage.
 As the biggest fast food restaurant chain in the world, McDonald’s uses its intensive growth strategies to support continued business development and expansion.
 The related strategic objectives dictate the company’s operational activities, especially in responding to economic changes and the actions of competing firms.
 Variations in market conditions impose pressure on the business to adapt or reform its strategies.
 As such, McDonald’s generic strategy and intensive growth strategies change over time to ensure long-term business viability.

-McDonald’s generic strategy defines the firm’s overall business approach.
+McDonald’s generic strategy defines the firm’s overall business approach for competitiveness.
 The intensive strategies determine McDonald’s approach to growing its business in the global fast food restaurant industry.

 McDonald’s Generic Strategy (Porter’s Model)